 Career counseling is available for students seeking assistance in developing a career plan, finding a major, researching occupations or discussing individual options.
-The Student Advisement Center offers workshops and coursework in career development, Career Symposiums, Job Fairs and use of software programs for career assessment and exploration.
-Students may review available job listings online at sussex.edu/jobboard, or at the Job Board outside the Student Advisement Center.
-Individual and group sessions in resumé writing, interview techniques and job search strategies are offered.
+Students may review available job listings online at sussex.edu/jobboard, or at the Job Board outside the Student Advising and Counseling Center.